ajmal017/machine_learning_stock_predicting_group/README.md

 * Conclusions
 	* as accurate as stock predictors may be, they will not alleviate the very human emotions of wanting to buy and sell inherent in owning stocks.
-		* Timeframe
-		* position size
-		* price volatility and risk
-		* too much of overall portfolio allocated to one stock or sector
-		* Random nature of stock market
-		* unexpected events such as pandemic, govt policy and new well funded competitors
+	* Factors such as timeframe, position size, volatility of the security, random nature of stocks and macro events such as the corona pandemic, goverment trade policy or new well funded competitors to market can have outsized affect on stocks.

 ![alt test](https://github.com/jeffhoffmanmba/machine_learning_stock_predicting_group/blob/main/Images/APPL_LSTM.png)